 Our loans and receivables mainly consist of our sale-leaseback transactions and factoring transactions.
-We recorded loans and receivables of RMB144.7 million for the year ended 31 December 2021 mainly consist of (i) the receivables from sale-leaseback transactions of RMB111.2 million; and (ii) the factoring transaction of RMB33.5 million.
+Our loans and receivables decreased from RMB144.7 million as of 31 December 2021 to RMB69.6 million as of 31 December 2022 mainly due to the combined effect of (i) the decrease in receivables from sale-leaseback transactions of RMB72.1 million; and (ii) the decrease in receivables from factoring transactions of RMB3.1 million.